 Postgraduate Diploma in Medicinal Chemistry

-This qualification enables you to study at postgraduate level aspects of medicinal chemistry that explore the links between disease, mechanisms of action and the development of safe, effective commercial drugs.
-You can pursue these topics across a number of major health areas including cancer, heart disease, infectious diseases, diabetes, neuropharmacology and inflammation.
-Using the innovative teaching methods pioneered by The Open University, you have the opportunity to understand how drugs are designed, study the latest developments in this changing area of contemporary medical therapy, while developing a wide range of skills associated with masters-level study.
+This qualification enables you to study aspects of medicinal chemistry that explore the links between disease, mechanisms of action and the development of safe, effective commercial drugs.
+You have to opportunity to pursue these topics across a number of major health areas including cancer, heart disease, infectious diseases, diabetes, neuropharmacology and inflammation.
+Using the innovative teaching methods pioneered by The Open University, you have the opportunity to understand how drugs are designed, study the latest developments in this changing area of contemporary medical therapy, while developing a wide range of skills associated with postgraduate study.

 Planning your studies

-To register on any of the Postgraduate Diploma in Medicinal Chemistry modules you must normally hold an honours degree (or equivalent qualification) in science or a science-related subject.
+To study for the Postgraduate Diploma in Medicinal Chemistry you must normally hold a UK honours degree (or equivalent qualification) in science or a science-related subject relevant to this qualification.
 If you have other study or experience that you believe equips you to take this qualification you can still apply, but must supply evidence of your study or experience.
 Your case will be referred to the MSc in Science Admissions Panel.
-For further advice, email the postgraduate science team.
+For further advice, email the Science Postgraduate Team.

-We expect you, normally, to take no more than one module a year (although the 30-credit and 60-credit module starts are staggered so you could choose to overlap modules), and to complete the qualification within seven years.
-However, if you wish to proceed to the MSc in Medicinal Chemistry (F62) or MSc in Science (F12), you will need to complete this diploma course within a shorter period.
+We would normally expect you, to take no more than one module a year (although the 30-credit and 60-credit module starts are staggered so you could choose to overlap modules), and to complete the qualification within seven years.
+However, if you wish to proceed to the MSc in Medicinal Chemistry (F62) you will need to complete this diploma within a shorter period.